Family Tax Planning

 Giving investments to your spouse/civil partner and children

-You should also look at your investments to decide if it would be better for your spouse/civil partner to own them so that the income is assessed on the spouse.
+Look at your investments to decide if it will be better for your spouse/civil partner to own them.
+This way the income assesses on the spouse.

-For any jointly held investments with your spouse/civil partner (other than shares in the family company) they are treated as being owned 50/50 for tax purposes, however actually owned, unless you make an election to the contrary.
+For any joint investments with your spouse/civil partner (other than shares in the family company), they are consider as 50/50 for tax purposes.
+However, actually owned, unless you make an election to the contrary.

 How We Can Help You

-Family tax planning, especially when trying to share the profits of a business is very complex and we can advise you on the best strategy in your own circumstances.
-ACCOTAX – Clever London Accountants, Surrey Accountants can surely help you to minimise your tax liability.
+Family tax planning, especially when trying to share the profits of a business is very complex.
+We can advise you on the best strategy in your own circumstances.
+ACCOTAX – Expert Accountants, Surrey Accountants can surely help you to minimise your tax liability.